wawethewaras/Astar-Pathfinding/README.md

 * Updating nodes to check if they are walkable (Useful grids that are changing, but this is really expensive)
 * Option to change heuristics (Can change algorithm work like standard A*, Dijkstra's or greedy best first)
 * Use a Binary Heap to maintain your open list.
+* Option to run pathfinding on other thread

 ### Bugs